Pelagicore/softwarecontainer/servicetest/README.md

 ### Running the tests

+In the `timingprofiling` directory, run the tests like so:

+    sudo py.test

+## Capabilities tests

+This suite tests that the capabilities set are turned into the expected gateway configuration.

+### Configuration requirements

+TBD

+### Running the tests

-In the `timing-profiling` directory, run the tests like so:
+In the `capabilities` directory, run the tests like so:

     sudo py.test